Aryan31457/Phoenix_Data_recovery/README.md

 This ensures the tool has necessary permissions to access and recover files.

 ## User Interface
-The UI for Phonex Recovery is built using **Python Tkinter**, providing a simple and interactive way to perform file recovery.
+The UI for Phoenix Recovery is built using **Python Tkinter**, providing a simple and interactive way to perform file recovery.

 ## Contribution
 Contributions are welcome!
 If you have ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.